elliot-100/simple_date_parser/README.rst

 Simple Python date parser
 =========================

-Take an an input string representing a single date, and attempt to derive one or more valid datetime.date object(s) allowing for ambiguity in input - for example an input of '10/11/1980' might represent 10 November 1980 or 11 October 1980 in different locales.
+Take an an input string representing a single date, and attempt to derive one or more valid ``datetime.date`` object(s) allowing for ambiguity in input - for example an input of ``'10/11/1980'`` might represent 10 November 1980 or 11 October 1980 in different locales.

-Currently only supports triplet style inputs, e.g. '1/2/16', '1980-12-31', '20.01.2018'.
+Currently only supports triplet style inputs, e.g. ``'1/2/16'``, ``'1980-12-31'``, ``'20.01.2018'``.